-Education: Pursuing a Bachelor of Science in Geology, and a Bachelor of Science in Secondary Science Education at Western Carolina University.
+Education: Persuing a Bachelor of Science in Geology at Western Carolina University.

-Bio: Eliza is a junior at WCU.
-She has been an intern in the Office of Sustainability and Energy Management since the Fall of 2016.
-She would like to be a high school Earth Science teacher to share her passion for sustainability.
-Eliza is an engaged leadership on campus; she was an RA in Walker hall, an Orientation Counselor, and an Orientation Student Leader.
+Bio: Eliza is a Senior at WCU.
+She has been an intern in the Office of Sustainability and Energy Management since the Fall 2016.
+She would like to work in educational outreach to share her passion for hydrology and sustainability.
+Eliza is an engaged leader on campus; she was an RA in Walker hall, an Orientation Counselor, an Orientation Student Leader, a tutor in the WaLC, and a Peer Mentor for L.E.A.R.N. at WCU.
 She has been appointed to Vice Chair of the Sustainable Energy Initiative committee.
-When Eliza is at school, she likes to hike and explore the mountains, but when she is at home in Florida, she loves to scuba dive.
-By working in this office, she hopes to do her part in making sure that the outdoors are just as beautiful for the future generations.
+When at school, she likes to hike and explore the mountains, but when she is at home in Florida, she loves to scuba dive.
+She hopes to do her part in making sure that the outdoors are just as beautiful for the future generations.

 Hometown: Orlando, FL

 Education: Obtaining a Bachelor of Science in Environmental Health at Western Carolina University